Quantum Field Theories on Algebraic Curves. I. Additive bosons: Local Theory

-for all $f,g\in k((t))$ and $u\in\Aut\OO$, is a constant multiple of the map $c$.
-This clarifies the natural role of the $2$-cocycle $c$ of $K$.
-In particular, every $\Aut\OO$-invariant bilinear form $l$ is necessarily skew-symmetric, which can be considered as a simple algebraic version of the ``spin-statistics theorem''. \end{remark} \begin{definition} A $\g$-module is a $k$-vector $V$, with a discrete topology, equipped with a $k$-algebra homomorphism $\rho:\g\rightarrow\End V$ such that the $\g$-action on $V$ is continuous, and $\rho(C)=\bm{I}$ --- the identity endomorphism of $V$. \end{definition} Equivalently, for every $v\in V$ there exists a open subspace $U$ in $K$, commensurable with $\pp$, that annihilate $v$: $\rho(U)\,v=0$.
-Setting $\bm{f}=\rho(f)\in\End V$ for every $f\in K$, we get
+for all $f,g\in k((t))$ and $u\in\Aut\OO$ is a constant multiple of $c$.
+This explains the natural role of the $2$-cocycle $c$ of $K$.
+In particular, every $\Aut\OO$-invariant bilinear form $l$ is necessarily skew-symmetric.
+This may be regarded as a simple algebraic analogue of the spin-statistics theorem. \end{remark} \begin{definition} A \emph{module of the Heisenberg algebra} $\g$ is a $k$-vector $V$ with the discrete topology and with a $k$-algebra homomorphism $\rho:\g\rightarrow\End V$ such that the $\g$-action on $V$ is continuous and $\rho(C)=\bm{I}$ is the identity endomorphism of $V$. \end{definition} Equivalently, for every $v\in V$ there is an open subspace $U$ of $K$ which is commensurable with $\pp$ and annihilates $v$: $\rho(U)\,v=0$.
+Putting $\bm{f}=\rho(f)\in\End V$ for all $f\in K$, we have